NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral fellow at the Weizmann Institute of Science, where I work with <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a>.
+I am a postdoc at the Weizmann Institute of Science, where I work with <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a>.

 I received my PhD from the University of Illinois at Urbana-Champaign, where my advisor was <a href="https://math.illinois.edu/directory/profile/vddries" target="_blank">Lou van den Dries</a>.